Akarsh0912/ChatSphere-Chat-and-Enjoy/README.md

 - **Secure Communication**: End-to-end encryption for private conversations.
 - **Media Sharing**: Send images, videos, and documents effortlessly.
 - **Customizable UI**: Tailored themes and layouts for a personalized experience.
-- **Multi-Platform Support**: Access ChatSphere on web and mobile devices.

 ---